global-121/typeorm/README.md

 - **Code Changes:**
   - Follow the [121 contributing guidelines](https://github.com/global-121/121-platform/blob/main/docs/CONTRIBUTING.md).
-  - Be aware that when you create a PR, you should point it towards the `master` branch of the fork and not the `master` branch of the original repository.
+  - Be aware that when you create a PR, you should point it towards the `master` branch of this fork and *not* the `master` branch of the original repository.

 - **Release:**
   - Follow the same process as described [here](https://github.com/global-121/121-platform?tab=readme-ov-file#releases) for the 121 platform.
 Just use SemVer instead of CalVer.
 To generate a new version, you can use: